astro-informatics/src_flag/README.rst

 BASIC USAGE (PYTHON)
 ================================
-First install flag for python, then you can call it from any python script to perform forward and inverse flag transforms and their adjoints by
+First install ``FLAG`` for python, then you can call it from any python script to perform forward and inverse flag transforms and their adjoints by

 .. code-block:: python